Open Records Requests

 What are the qualification requirements to practice law?
 The Texas Board of Law Examiners publishes the Texas Rules Governing Admission to the Bar.

 What contact and practice information must attorneys post online?
-Attorney must create and annually update an online public profile on the State Bar website that contains their license date, primary practice location, law school of record, and out-of-state disciplinary information, if applicable.
+Attorneys must create and annually update an online public profile on the State Bar website that contains their license date, primary practice location, law school of record, and out-of-state disciplinary information, if applicable.
 Learn more here.

 What grievance information is available about attorneys?
 See “Grievance Complaints and Investigation Files” below.